Halifax Alehouse: Halifax Alehouse

 The most recent iteration, the Halifax Alehouse, is modeled as a traditional Maritime brew pub, with décor that emphasizes history and tradition, and a staff that wears period costumes.
 The bar is known for its wide range of East Coast beers (with 29 on tap).
 The menu is traditional pub fare, but specializes in Belgian mussels.
 The bar also hosts live music, especially from Celtic derived bands.

 Bands who have played the Alehouse include Satori, The Frequency, Shameless, Ten Mile House, Kapyr (10 years of Wednesdays), The Persuaders, The Morning After, "The Legendary" Frankie Deuce, Frisky Biscuit, UP, Green with Envy, Merimac.

 The Halifax Alehouse is owned by Michel and Marcel Khoury, while Peter Zed is the recognized agent of the business under Nova Scotian law.

 Human rights complaint

 The Halifax Alehouse was the subject of a human rights complaint in relation to a 2010 incident in which a 32-year-old black patron, Dino Gilpin, was asked to leave after the bar refused to accept his citizenship card as a valid form of identification for the purpose of purchasing an alcoholic drink.
 After he refused to leave, the Halifax Alehouse phoned police, who arrested Gilpin and charged him with public drunkenness.
 In 2013, the Nova Scotia Human Rights Commission ruled that the Halifax Alehouse racially discriminated against him in phoning the police.
 The commission also found that Gilpin was not intoxicated.

+In 2014, the Halifax Alehouse was ordered to pay damages to Gilpin, and to have all staff and management educated about racial profiling.